Xetibo/ReSet-Doc/sections/result/ui_implementation.typ

   img("reset_audio_devices.png", fit: "contain", width: 90%), caption: [the ReSet Audio devices section], )<reset_audio_devices>

+Results from the @MidpointUITests show a positive reception of the audio interface.

+#pagebreak()

 #subsubsection("Wi-Fi User Interface")
 The Wi-Fi settings provide a short general adjustment at the top, using a global switch to enable or disable Wi-Fi in general,